garylirocks/quickrefs/azure-compute.markdown

 - Number of instances can automatically increase or decrease in response to demand or a defined schedule.
 - You could use your own custom VM images.
 - It has instance repair feature which replaces a VM if it health check fails.

+## Run Commands

+Two types of commands,

+- Action RunCommand
+  - The original run command
+  - It's a POST action
+  - Suitable for one-off actions
+  - Run as system account / root
+- Managed RunCommand
+  - This is the updated run command
+  - It's a resource type
+  - Run as specified user
+  - Multiple scripts could be run in parallel or sequenced
+  - Output could be uploaded to an append blob
+  - Supports long running (hours/days) scripts
+  - Passing secrets (parameters, passwords) in a secure manner
+  - Scripts can be published to a gallery

 ## Azure Batch